temirlan-k/Tengri-News-Clone/README.md

 ## Introduction
 TengiNews Clone is a Django-based web application that replicates a news aggregator platform.
 It allows users to view news articles, create posts, subscribe to newsletters, and receive email notifications.
-The project utilizes `Django`, `PostgreSQL`, `Docker`, and AWS for its functionalities.
+The project utilizes `Django`, `PostgreSQL`, and `AWS` for its functionalities.

 Live Demo [here](https://tengri-news-clone.onrender.com/)